versedaccounting/versedaccounting/public/articles/how-to-open-a-business-in-oregon.md

 Thinking about starting a business in Oregon?
 Great choice!
 Oregon offers a welcoming environment for entrepreneurs, with low startup costs, a strong local economy, and a wide range of support resources.

-In this article, we’ll walk you through every step needed to officially launch your business in Oregon.
+In this article, we'll walk you through every step needed to officially launch your business in Oregon.

 ## 1. Choose the Right Business Structure

 The first decision is selecting the best legal structure for your business:

-- **Sole Proprietorship**: Easy to set up but doesn’t offer personal liability protection.
+- **Sole Proprietorship**: Easy to set up but doesn't offer personal liability protection.
 - **Limited Liability Company (LLC)**: Popular for small businesses.
 Offers liability protection and flexibility.
 - **Corporation (C or S Corp)**: Ideal for businesses seeking investors or issuing shares.
 - **Partnership**: Best for businesses with two or more owners sharing responsibilities.